 No Frills New York Pizza

 And for a taste of home, there are a few New York pizza joints here in Chicago.
-My favorites: Luigi’s on Clark street and Gigio’s on Broadway in Uptown.
-Both are no-nonsense, big fat, floppy New York-style pizza.
+My favorites: Luigi’s on Clark street, Jimmy’s Pizza and Beignets on Lincoln, and Gigio’s on Broadway in Uptown.
+All are no-nonsense, big fat, floppy New York-style pizza.
 Salty, gooey cheese, with a just a touch of sauce.
 Mmm, tastes like home.
 My other home.